On volumes of hyperbolic right-angled polyhedra: Introduction

 \section{Introduction}

 Studying volumes of hyperbolic polyhedra and hyperbolic 3-manifolds is a fundamental problem in geometry and topology.
 We discuss finite volume polyhedra in hyperbolic $n$-space $\HH^n$ with all dihedral angles equal to $\frac{\pi}{2}$, and call them \emph{right-angled} polyhedra.
-It is known that there are no compact right-angled polytopes in $\HH^n$ for dimension $n > 4$, and there are no finite volume right-angled polyhedra in $\HH^n$ for $n > 12$~\cite{Dufour}, with examples known only for $n < 9$.
+It is known that there are no compact right-angled polytopes in $\HH^n$ for dimension $n > 4$, and there are no finite volume right-angled polyhedra in $\HH^n$ for $n > 12$~\cite{PV05, Dufour}, with examples known only for $n < 9$ \cite{PV05}.
+It is worth mentioning that recently studying volumes of ideal right-angled polyhedra has become more attractive and important in view of the problem of maximal~\cite{Belletti} and minimal (see, e.g.~\cite{Kol12}) volumes, and the conjecture about hyperbolic right-angled knots~\cite{CKP19}.

 In the present paper, we consider right-angled hyperbolic polyhedra in $\HH^3$.
 An initial list of ideal right-angled polyhedra is given in~\cite{EV20}, and of compact ones in~\cite{Inoue}.
-It is worth mentioning that recently studying volumes of ideal right-angled polyhedra has become more attractive and important in view of the problem of maximal volumes~\cite{Belletti} and the conjecture about hyperbolic right-angled knots~\cite{CKP19}.
 A detailed discussion of constructions of hyperbolic $3$-manifolds from right-angled polyhedra can be found in the recent survey~\cite{V17}.
 In the compact case, there is a number of constructions related to small covers, see e.g. ~\cite{DJ91, BP16}.
 Also, right-angled polytopes are useful for constructing hyperbolic 3-manifolds that bound geometrically~\cite{KMT}.
 Let us also mention several works on the interplay between the arithmetic hyperbolic reflection groups and arithmeticity of hyperbolic links~\cite{Kel, MMT20}.
 Here it turns out to be very useful that fundamental groups of some hyperbolic link complements are commensurable with hyperbolic reflection groups since Vinberg's theory of reflection groups~\cite{Vin85} can be applied.

 In 1970, Andreev \cite{Andreev1, Andreev2} (see also \cite{Roeder_after_Andreev}) obtained his famous characterization of hyperbolic acute--angled $3$-polyhedra of finite volume.
 For right--angled polyhedra, Andreev's theorems provide simple necessary and sufficient conditions for realizing a given combinatorial type as a compact, finite--volume or ideal polyhedron in $\HH^3$.
 Such realizations are determined uniquely up to isometry.
 Thus one can expect that geometric invariants of these polyhedra can be estimated via combinatorics.
 Lower and upper bounds for volumes of right-angled hyperbolic polytopes using the number of vertices were obtained by Atkinson~\cite{Atkinson}.